cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 As of Sunday, August 2, 2026, compound count routing is split into two practical cases:

-- multi-variable compound counts can combine bootstrap leaf masks, using the best available leaf path for each variable before applying the logical link;
+- multi-variable compound counts can combine bootstrap component masks, using the best available component path for each variable before applying the logical link;
 - single-variable bounded scalar guards such as
   ``> 90 doy_per AND <= 30 degC`` or